mythaxis/mythaxis.github.io/content/issue-37/ShortReviews05.md

 - Andrew Leon Hudson
 copyright: '© Andrew Leon Hudson 2024 All Rights Reserved'

-description: "After digressing onto short crime fiction in our last issue, we return to our regular programming with a selection of recommended speculative stories appearing in some of the small but perfectly formed zines out there in the online world."
+description: "After digressing onto short crime fiction in our last issue, we return to our regular programming with a selection of recommended speculative stories appearing in some of the small but perfectly formed zines out there in the online world.
+The editor promises three, but rarely exercises such restraint."

 image: images/ShortReviews01_10x6.jpg
 imageCopyright: "The image is by [grandfailure](https://depositphotos.com/368748152/stock-photo-man-standing-mysterious-library-digital.html) via DepositPhotos.com."